TERMS & CONDITIONS

 - The hirer is responsible for the home and is expected to take reasonable care of it and to respect it and not to behave in a way that might damage or cause harm to either the home you are staying in or neighbouring properties.
 During your stay please do not leave food lying around which might attract vermin.
 Where a booking lasts for 8 weeks or longer an inspection will take place after around 4 weeks.
 If that inspection is failed because Dickins have concerns about cleanliness and/or the way the home is being treated than a second inspection will be organized and if that is also failed then housekeepers will be organised at the hirer’s expense.
 Dickins will also decide at that point if future bookings need to be cancelled.
 Dickins decision on the matter will be final and the hirer will have no recourse against Dickins for cancelling future bookings.
 Any rental paid for future bookings which are cancelled will be reimbursed.
 If an instance of willful neglect of a home is discovered, Dickins reserves the right to terminate a booking immediately and the hirer will have no recourse against Dickins for making that decision.
 All equipment, utensils etc must be cleaned and put away and the property must be left clean and tidy at the end of the hire period.
 All locks including Chubb’s should be locked when the property is unattended and when vacated.
 Windows should also be closed and locked when the property is unoccupied and when you vacate.
 If communal bins are available near the property, please ensure that all rubbish has been removed when you vacate.
 If rubbish is collected by the council, then please ensure that as much rubbish as possible (including your food) has been removed on the last collection day before you vacate.
 Recycling must not be left in the property when you vacate.

 - If a property is not left by hirers in the condition in which they found it, then Dickins will arrange for trades to clean/repair/replace any damage which has arisen.
+Costs for excess cleaning will be the entire liability of the hirer and in addition to the cleaning fee paid at booking.
 The costs will be charged to the hirers deposit together with an administrative fee of £15 + VAT for each trades person Dickins need to organise.
 If Dickins are required to visit the property during office hours and it is confirmed that the hirer has caused damaged then a fee of £40 + VAT will be charged.
 If an emergency visit needs to be made out of office hours then a £75 + VAT will be made to the hirers deposit.
 Furthermore, £40 + VAT will be charged for each shop we need to visit to replace any damaged or broken items.